DoSomething/chompy/docs/imports/rock-the-vote.md

 - In early iterations of the import, we would pass Campaign/Run IDs as parameters within the referral code to use when upsert a `voter-reg` post.
 - If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants:
   See a [screenshot](https://cl.ly/0v210N283y2X) of what this data looks like (note: the user depicted in this spreadsheet is fake.)

-## Open Questions

-1. How can we distinguish between TV and RTV import?
-Do we need to?
-2. RTV has more birthdays in it, can we use that on the NS profile when we create accounts?
-(TV didn't provide this)
-3. We've been having some Chompy validation issues w/ the TV import -- is this the good time to tackle those things?
-If so, is a running list the best way of communicating some of the things we've seen in the referral column?
-There's one specific referral that's different and it's just `ads` -- these are from Google ads and the only way they could set up tracking that Google likes.
-Would love to talk through best way to deal with these...if it's something unique!